posted August 15, 2023

 - 1 Tablespoon red pepper flakes

-Make that BBQ sauce!
+- Make the BBQ sauce.
 In a medium saucepan, combine all the ingredients for the BBQ sauce and bring to a boil.
 Reduce the heat to low and simmer for 25 minutes.
 Cool completely and set aside to serve with the pork.

-If you want to make the slaw, pour about a cup of the BBQ sauce over the shredded cabbage in a large bowl and toss gently to combine.
+- Shred and serve.
 Remove the shoulder from the foil and shred.
 Discard the bone and any gristly pieces and pull the rest of the meat into shreds.
 Moisten the meat with some of the BBQ sauce and mix together.
-Serve with buns, slaw and additional BBQ sauce.
+Serve with buns, slaw, and additional BBQ sauce.